kdave/btrfs-progs/Documentation/Feature-by-version.rst

         INO_LOOKUP ioctl.

 4.19 - defrag ro/rw
-        Allow to run defrag on files that are normally accesible for read-write, but are currently opened in read-only mode.
+        Allow to run defrag on files that are normally accessible for read-write, but are currently opened in read-only mode.

 5.x